 As Chinese characters are not principally phonetic, changes in the manner of speaking have not affected the impact of poems as has happened in other languages.
 Chaucer ➚'s English is barely readable after 600 years.
 However, there have been changes, and sometimes the Chinese rhythmic structure has been lost as well as some of the characters that have fallen out of use over the centuries.

 The first widely known work of poetry is the Shijing 诗经 ‘Book of Odes’ which is a collection of poems covering four hundred years in the Zhou dynasty (2,500 years ago).
 The golden age of Chinese poetry was the Tang dynasty when many poets composed extensive sets of poems.
 After the Tang, poetry became stultified, the ancient tradition was so admired and well established that poets struggled to establish an individual style not rooted in the glories of the past.
-Many poems contain allusions to events in ancient Chinese history, and that makes understanding poems a challenge to a non-Chinese.
+Many poems contain allusions to people and events from Chinese history, and that makes understanding poems a challenge to a non-Chinese.

 A key attribute of Chinese poetry is that it is concise, each character places a thought, an impression, an image.
 There is no need for formal grammar and the small words like in, the as well as 'verbs' are missed out.
 Emphasis is put on use of rhythm and sometimes in a balanced form of the characters so that it looks visually pleasing on the paper.
 The reader assembles the series of impressions into a whole piece in a very direct way.
 Translating Chinese poems into English poses all sorts of challenges and many eminent American and English poets (for example Ezra Pound ➚) have spent much time developing fine translations.
 Writers have tried to convey the spirit of poems in different ways.
 Although much is lost in translation the core intended meaning can be understood and appreciated.

 Qu Yuan is best known for his connection with the Dragon Boat Festival.
-He was a statesman and poet of the Warring States period (over 2,300 years ago).
+He was a statesman and poet of the Warring States period (about 2,500 years ago).
 He wrote some of the earliest known poems including elegies.
 His poems were the first to be attributed to an individual writer, up until then poems were published as anonymous collections.
 His most famous poem Li Sao 离骚 ➚ (Encountering Sorrow) alludes to his fall from grace with the King of Chu.
 Later, when Qu Yuan was falsely accused by a prince he decided to take a stand for the truth and committed suicide.

 According to legend when he drowned himself in the Miluo river, the people of Hunan went out in boats to look for his body.
 The Dragon Boat festival commemorates this event, however the festival is older, when offerings were made to the dragon kings to bring rain for the summer crops.
 Indeed sacrifices to the dragons by drowning was considered propitious.
 The lack of definite details about his life has led his suicide to be linked to a battle where the state of Chu was defeated by the army of the Qin kingdom in 278BCE.